ubaldot/vim-replica/README.md

 > **Note**
 >
-> You may use the global `ftplugin` folder but it has not been tested yet.
+> You could also use the global `ftplugin` folder instead of the plugin
+> `vim-replica/ftplugin` folder but that has not been tested yet.

 ## Troubleshooting